 So, what do you do?
 Do you go up to someone and ask if they can be your friend?
 Probably not the best strategy.

-Here are 10 ways to make meaningful friendships at uni or college:
+Here are 10 tips for how to make friends at university or college

-Note: If you’re a mature student, the challenges of making friends while studying might be slightly different, but these tips may still apply depending on your situation.
+Note: If you’re a mature student, the challenges of making friends at uni might be slightly different, but these tips may still apply depending on your situation.

 Societies are one of the best and easiest ways to make friends at uni or college.
 Generally, there will be society fairs or booths during Freshers Week where you can check out all the societies on campus.
 But, if Freshers Week has already passed, societies should be listed on your Students' Union website.